Walnut - 1/4" x 3" x 24"

-Black walnut (juglans nigra) Canada and USA.
-Heartwood can range from a lighter pale brown to a dark chocolate brown with darker brown streaks.
-Color can have a grey, purple, or reddish cast....
+Black walnut (Juglans nigra) heartwood can range from a lighter pale brown to a dark chocolate brown with darker brown streaks.
+Color can have a grey, purple, or reddish cast.
+Sapwood is nearly white.
+It has a medium texture, the grain is usually straight, but it can be irregular.
+Black...

 - Popular domestic hardwood